-“The blogger had modified the recipe a bit, but clearly a lot of the recipe was cut and pasted,” he continued.
+“The blogger had modified the recipe a bit,” he continued, “but clearly a lot of the recipe was cut and pasted.”
 “I made a comment, as polite as I could, asking the blogger about it, but I suspect she won’t approve it.”

 (I’m not providing a link because I don’t want you to tear this food blogger a new one.
 People can get pretty worked up on this blog.)

-I was intrigued and went to the food blogger’s site to investigate.
+Ethan’s comments intrigued me, and went to the food blogger’s site to investigate.
 While she did not provide credit, her About page said, “A lot of the recipes on this site came from various sources.
 I do not claim most of these recipes as my own.”